Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cellulose bio-degradation: structure and mechanisms

-We first consider the case of populations with one trait.
-In our analysis the biomass density of the microorganism that degrades cellulose is denoted by $n=n(t)$.
-The total mass of exoglucanases and endoglucanases produced by the microorganism are denoted by $e_{1}=e_1(t)$ and $e_{2}=e_2(t)$, respectively.
+{We first consider the case of populations with one trait.
+In our analysis we let $n=n(t)$ denote the total \cmt{number} of the microorganism that degrades cellulose, while the total \cmt{number} of {endoglucanases and exoglucanases} produced by the microorganism are denoted by $e_{1}=e_1(t)$ and $e_{2}=e_2(t)$, respectively.

-We view cellulose as a crystalline conglomerate of fibers (chains of polysaccharide).
-According to our discussion above, during the first stage of the degradation the endoglucanase enzyme $e_1$ weakens fibers, which means that $e_1$ randomly cuts the fibers by creating reducing and non-reducing ends that serve as landing sites for exoglucanases $e_2$.
-Viewing cellulose as a three-dimensional structure one can imagine such structure with punctures and cuts after the first stage.
-It is still the same cellulose but with more "cuts" that serve as landing sites for the second type of enzymes $e_2$.
+We view cellulose as a crystalline conglomerate of fibers (chains of polysaccharides).
+According to our discussion above, during the first stage of the degradation the endoglucanase enzyme $e_1$ weakens fibers, which means that $e_1$ randomly cuts the fibers by creating reducing and non-reducing ends that then serve as landing sites for exoglucanases $e_2$.
+Viewing cellulose as a three-dimensional structure, one can imagine that structure with punctures or cuts after the first stage.
+It is still the same cellulose but with more `cuts' that serve as landing sites for the exoglucanase enzymes $e_2$.

-There are several types of exoglucanases $e_2$.
-Some types can land on reducing ends and some on non-reducing.
-For simplicity, we assume that the second type of enzymes can land only on reducing ends.
-Once the second enzyme $e_2$ lands on the reducing end it cleaves off cellobiose from the chain of polysaccharide.
-In our work we do not consider the third type of enzymes and treat cellobiose as the major product of degradation.
-We instead assume that some portion $\theta_p \in [0,1]$ of cellobiose is consumed by the microorganism that produced it, and the rest diffuses and is available for everyone.
-Finally, we let $p(t)$ denote the total mass of the cellobiose available to everyone. }
+\cmt{ There are two different complexes of exoglucanases that are able to cleave off (liberate) cellobiose units from the cellulose chains.
+These are exoglucanase CBHI and exoglucanase CBHII.
+The enzymes of the first type are able to attach to reducing ends, and the second to non-reducing ends (see \cite[p.
+512]{LYND02}).
+In our models, for simplicity, we do not distinguish between the two types; both are represented by $e_2$.
+For this reason, we do not differentiate between reducing and non-reducing ends, and call them `landing sites' instead.
+We add that each landing site (created by the endoglucanase $e_1$) always contains one reducing end and one non-reducing end.
+In our model, however, we allow each landing site to host only one enzyme.} Once the exoglucanase $e_2$ lands on the {chain}, it cleaves off cellobiose from the chain of polysaccharides.
+In this treatment we do not consider the third type of enzyme ($\beta-$glucosidase) and treat cellobiose as the major product of degradation.
+We instead assume that some portion $\theta_p \in [0,1]$ of cellobiose is consumed by the microorganism that produced it, while the rest diffuses and is freely available for general consumption.
+We let $p(t)$ denote the total of the freely available cellobiose. }

-There are two main stages in which $e_2$ participates to produce cellobiose $p(t)$: \begin{description} \item[(a)] The enzyme locates a reducing end and attaches itself to it. \item[(b)] It keeps cleaving off cellobiose units until it either disintegrates or detaches from the chain. \end{description} This leads to several modeling approaches.
+Thus in our model, there are two main stages in which the exoglucanase $e_2$ produces cellobiose $p(t)$: first, the enzyme locates {a landing site} and attaches itself to the chain there; next, it keeps cleaving off cellobiose units at a certain rate until it either disintegrates or detaches from the chain.
+This leads to two basic modeling approaches, which we call cleaving mechanisms.